MicrosoftDocs/sql-docs/docs/advanced-analytics/r/create-a-local-package-repository-using-minicran.md

 After you have a local repository with the packages you need, move the package repository to the SQL Server computer.
 The following procedure describes how to install the packages using R tools.

 1. Copy the folder containing the miniCRAN repository, in its entirety, to the server where you plan to install the packages.
 The folder typically has this structure: miniCRAN root> bin > windows > contrib > version > all packages.
+In the following examples, we assume a folder off the root drive:

 2. Open an R tool associated with the instance (for example, you could use Rgui.exe).
 Right-click **Run as administrator** to allow the tool to make updates to your system.

-    - For SQL Server 2017, the default folder is `C:\Program Files\Microsoft SQL Server\MSSQL14.MSSQLSERVER\R_SERVICES\bin\x64`.
+    - For SQL Server 2017, the file location for RGUI is `C:\Program Files\Microsoft SQL Server\MSSQL14.MSSQLSERVER\R_SERVICES\bin\x64`.

-    - For SQL Server 2016, the default folder is `C:\Program Files\Microsoft SQL Server\MSSQL13.MSSQLSERVER\R_SERVICES\bin\x64`.
+    - For SQL Server 2016, he file location for RGUI is `C:\Program Files\Microsoft SQL Server\MSSQL13.MSSQLSERVER\R_SERVICES\bin\x64`.

 3. Get the path for the instance library, and add it to the list of library paths.
 On SQL Server 2017, the path is similar to the following example.